RishabhRD/RishabhRD.github.io/_posts/2022-10-18-codeforces_educational_137_D_explanation.md

 - str = trim(given_string)
 - s1 = str
-- for all possible s2, find candidate = s1 ^ s2
+- for all possible prefix substring s2 that makes leftmost 0 in s1 1, candidate = s1 ^ s2
 - return max of all candidates calculated

 Code snippet: